microtron-workstation/microtron/README.md

 Microtron is a modular digital audio workstation which ties together audio modules into a process-based graph that can be used to produce and perform music.

-This repository contains a piece of software called the **coordinator**, which acts as a central communication hub between all process-level modules.
-Compiled to machine code, it's referred to as `microtron`, and it takes care of two basic tasks:
+This repository contains a piece of software called the **coordinator**, a central communication hub for all process-level modules which can also spawn new processes when needed.
+The *process-level* descriptor here refers to modules that are active on the UDP network, whereas the natural habitat of *application-level* modules lies within a process-level module.
+Grouped and entangled in chain and graph structures, they may form the engine of a synthesizer, a vocoder plugin or just about anything audio-related you could think of.

+The project compiles to a binary called `microtron` which takes care of two basic tasks:

 #### Relaying packets from one process-level module to another

-All arriving packets are sent through the coordinator to locate the right destination according to the internal graph representation, then sent out as quickly as possible again.
+Depending on their type, all arriving packets are either handled directly by the coordinator, or they are processed to determine their destination according to the internal representation of the process graph, after which they are quickly sent.

-*We should probably also use a timecode of some sort to ensure the right order of sample buffers since UDP packets have the possibility of being out of order.*
+*We should probably use a timecode of some sort here to ensure the right order of sample buffers, since UDP does not guarantee the correct ordering of arriving packets.
+For our case, maybe even a simple solution like counting to 1024, then wrapping back around and attaching this number to every packet would allow us to make sure that all packets are processed in the order they were sent.*

 #### Launching, maintaining and destroying instances of process-level modules

-If a snapshot has been restored during the current session, the system programmatically launches and configures the process-level instances if they're not already running and correctly configured.
-Exiting the coordinator in this state involves a graceful shutdown by destroying the subprocess instances spawned earlier before Microtron terminates itself.
+When a project file is loaded, the system launches all the process-level instances defined in the project, configures them to be in the correct state and builds a process graph.
+It's possible for a portion of the graph to be dead if there has been a mishap, such as a missing process or one that threw an error code.

+As soon as we're warmed up, things become smoother again.
+"Maintaining" of a bunch of process-level modules more or less just means using them, and because Rust helps a lot with memory safety, we don't really need to worry about them crashing.

+Sending an exit packet to a coordinator which is currently giving birth will momentarily suspend the shutdown, try to gracefully shut down all subprocesses and then resume as soon as there are no child processes left.

 ## Goals

 #### A free, professional-grade digital audio workstation for everyone.

-Yes, this is an ambitious one.
-Our primary mission is to do something different.
-We want to make high-quality digital audio production tools that are available to everyone free of charge, combatting the ever-growing commercialization especially present in the field of digital audio workstations and widely used audio plugin interfaces.
+Yes, this is an ambitious goal.
+Our mission is to do something different.
+We want to make high-quality digital audio production tools available to everyone free of charge, combatting the ever-growing commercialization especially present in the field of digital audio workstations and widely used audio plugin interfaces.

 We need to have solid open-source digital signal processing infrastructure in place to implement a DAW that can keep up with the products of current industry leaders in regard to synthesizer and effect quality.

-What we also need is a *really* solid graphical user interface; one that is good enough to utilize the intense productivity boost gained from a well-designed user experience design optimized to evoke the state of psychological flow in the mind of the creator.
+What we also need is a *really* solid graphical user interface; one that is good enough to utilize the intense productivity boost gained from a UI/UX design optimized to evoke the state of psychological flow in the mind of the creator.

 ## Features

 #### Process-Based Module Graph

 The foundation of Microtron's signal processing logic, a single audio node, is realized as the `Module` trait.
 It represents a piece of code which continuously synthesizes or processes frames worth of audio.
 Integrating a module into a `ModuleSocket` equips it with UDP networking capabilities, thus enabling it to join the process-level graph maintained by the coordinator.

-, and can be put to two uses: either joining the process-level graph inside a `ModuleServer`, or being composed with others in the application-level `Chain` and `Graph` structures.

 #### Application-Level Dataflow Structures

 There are pre-built modules implementing different module structures, allowing modules to be composed with others in chain and graph structures that are local to the application itself, rather than to the process-level graph.
 Additionally, since the structural containers implement `Module` themselves, the application-level structures can theoretically be nested infinitely deep, allowing complex application-level dataflow structures to be used for digital instruments and effects.

 #### Extensible Design

 The coordinator is structurally similar to a microkernel in that it only handles the most fundamental work required for safe and reliable communication between process-level modules and leaves higher-level tasks like audio rendering, device interfaces, song arrangements and graphical user interfaces to external implementors.

 This makes it easy to replace a part of the DAW if it's incompatible with your current environment.
 Theoretically, if your code was running on a System-on-a-Chip where direct output to the speakers wasn't possible, you could just replace the stock renderer with another module doing exactly what you need.
 Forwarding the audio to GPIO pins or something.

-*(And yes, support for `no_std` will hopefully arrive in the future.)*
+*(And yes, support for `no_std` will hopefully arrive sometime in the future.)*

 #### Save and Restore

 Save a human-readable YAML snapshot of the current processes, their connections, the arrangement and other coordinator state so that it can be loaded at a later point in time.

 ## Getting Started

 As long as you have a recent Rust toolchain installed and your PATH environment variable contains the folder where Cargo installs binaries, you should be good to go.

 ### Installation and Usage

-Installing a copy of the coordinator onto your system can be done by running the following Cargo command in your favorite terminal.
+Install a copy of the coordinator onto your system by running the following Cargo command in your terminal emulator of choice:

 ```
 cargo install microtron